-From the test results above, it can be observed that the standard deviations of X and Y for the tests with correction are larger than that for the tests without correction, while the standard deviation of the error is smaller for the tests with correction.
-This is because, with the corrections, the odometry readings will be closer to the actual traveled distance which varies for each trial.
-However, for the trials without correction, the odometer reading will always tend to be around (-15, -15) due to our design.
-Therefore, the tests with correction will have data that is more scattered, thus having a larger standard deviation.
-Since the X and Y values after correction will be closer to 𝑋𝐹 and 𝑌𝐹, the errors calculated from these points will be more precise and will have a smaller standard deviation.
-So, the correction program provides us with more accurate odometry with reliability.
+From the test data we get above, we can see that the standard deviations of X and Y for the one with correction are larger than that for the one without correction.
+While the standard deviation of error for the one with correction is smaller.
+Because with the correction the odometry readings will be closer to the actual traveled distance which varies at each trial.
+However, for the one without correction, the odometer reading will always tend to be around (-15,-15) due to our design.
+Thus, the one with correction will have a larger scattering and thus a bigger standard deviation.
+While for errors, as the X and Y after correction will be closer to XF and YF the errors calculated from these values will be more precise and will have a smaller standard deviation.
+So, the correction program can provide us a more accurate travelling distance.

-In our design logic, we added one square length to the axis corresponding to the travelling direction, and made adjustments to the odometer’s readings accordingly.
-Since the final edge was along the Xaxis, our reading for X was closer to the actual traveling distance.
-Therefore, when measuring the final positions, we observed a smaller value for the X-axis.
+Due to the logic of our design, we added one square length to the axis of corresponding travelling direction and adjust the odometer’s reading accordingly.
+Because the final edge is along X-axis, so our reading for X will be closer to the actual traveling distance.
+Thus, for the calculating the errors, we shall get a smaller value for the X-axis.

 Observations and Conclusions:

-According to the data we observed from the odometer without correction, the error ranges from low to high with a standard deviation around three times that of the data with odometry corrections.
-This means that the error of each trial is quite random, making this method of odometry not very reliable.
-For longer distances, the error will only accumulate and we will eventually observe a large scattering of the errors.
-For example, having it perform five loops of the 3-by-3 grid without correction, the error will make the odometry unusable.
+According to the data we observed from odometer with no correction the error for now is quite large, though sometimes we could get a small error but the standard deviation for it is around 3 times of that of the one with correction which means we tends to get a random result.
+And for it to run a longer distance the error will only get bigger and will have a larger scattering.
+So, for it to run 5 times of the 3-by-3 grid’s distance with no correction will be intolerable.

-The odometer’s error will grow linearly with respect to the distance.
-Since our measurement of the wheel radius and track length are off by a small error compared to the actual values, the more distance the robot travels and the more turning it does, the more the error will accumulate.
-Therefore, the error will increase as the total distance travelled increases.
+The odometer’s error shall grow linearly with respect to the distance.
+Because as our measurement of the wheel radius and track length can not be the same as the real value, the more distance it travels and the more turning it does will all accumulate the error.
+So the error will increase with the increasing of the total distance.

 Further Improvements: